 To improve your website’s SEO and maintain an advantage over competitors, you should:

 - Make sure the content answers questions customers actually ask

 - Use strong keywords and keyword phrases based on competitor research

 SEO content doesn’t have to be a mystery.
 In fact, once you have the basics down, it’s easier than you think.

-When creating content for your contractor or construction company website, various types of pages need to be present to successfully fulfill the needs of your consumers and the search engine algorithms.
+When creating content for your contractor or construction website, various types of pages need to be present to successfully fulfill the needs of your consumers and the search engine algorithms.
 Include pages highlighting your product and service offerings, pages answering the most frequently asked questions your consumers have, blog posts, a page about you and your company, and more.